gunthM8/Python_Portfolio/readme.md

-# 🐍 Python Portfolio
+# 🐍 Python Portfolio – Hayes Gunther

 Welcome to my Python Portfolio!
-This repository showcases a collection of Python projects I've created to demonstrate my skills in programming, problem-solving, and working with various libraries and frameworks.
+This repository highlights a collection of projects completed in my Python programming course.
+Each section demonstrates core Python concepts such as data types, control structures, functions, file I/O, and more advanced topics like object-oriented programming and exception handling.

-## 📁 Projects Included
+## 📘 About the Portfolio

-- **Project 1: [Project Name]**
+This Jupyter Notebook (`Hayes_Gunther_portfolio.ipynb`) serves as a summary of the major topics and skills I have developed in Python.
+The notebook is divided into clearly labeled sections with examples and explanations.

-  - Description: A brief summary of what the project does.
+## 🧠 Topics Covered

-  - Technologies used: Python, [e.g., Flask, Pandas, etc.]
+- **Basic Syntax and Data Types**
-  - Key Features: [e.g., data analysis, web scraping, GUI interface, etc.]
+- **Control Flow (if statements, loops)**

-- **Project 2: [Project Name]**
+- **Functions and Parameters**
-  - Description: A brief summary of what the project does.
+- **File Handling (reading/writing files)**
-  - Technologies used: Python, [e.g., Django, NumPy, etc.]
+- **Object-Oriented Programming (OOP)**
-  - Key Features: [e.g., automation, API integration, machine learning, etc.]
+- **Error Handling with try/except**

-*(Add more projects as needed)*
+- **Working with External Libraries (e.g., `random`, `math`)**

-## 🚀 Getting Started
+## 🚀 How to Run

 1. Clone this repo:
    ```bash